78n/SimpleSpy/README.md

 SimpleSpy V3 is designed to be the "default" remote spy and built with minimal bloat, performance, and reliability in mind.
 You can find SimpleSpy V3 in places such as [Infinite Yield](https://github.com/EdgeIY/infiniteyield)

+## Status
+SimpleSpy V3 is discontinued as I no longer have moved onto new projects and no longer exploit.
+I will attempt to keep the legacy code from breaking but other than that unless I get some miraculous motivation to make it for studio or something this is discontinued indefinitely.
+Thank you for all the support over the years.

 ## Features
 - View remotes fired
 - Functioninfo spy